Composite data handling

 Name Type Required Description

-version uint16 Yes Version of the message.
+version uint16 Yes Message version.

 Repeating group header